 “We Come in Peace” was a performance with live sound and video, based on Orson Welles’ “The War of the Worlds”.
 It featured robot vacuum cleaners cast as UFOs, electronic noise, found text, talking hamsters, live 3D effects and the complete destruction of a small scale model of the center of every city the piece was performed in, which had to be meticulously hand crafted for every show.
 The performance toured extensively and was part of the program of Berliner Luft 2.
 To promote the Copenhagen shows, Henrik and co-performer Jörn Burmester Wium went on TV!

-In early 2006 Danish cultural ministry published a canon, containing the most important cultural achievements and artworks created throughout Denmark’s existence.
-96 pieces and works ranging from architecture, design to stage art were selected to prove the greatness of Danish culture, or maybe rather: how great Danes are.
-Read more here:
+In early 2006, the Danish Ministry of Culture published the official Danish Cultural Canon, containing all of the most important cultural achievements and artworks created throughout Denmark’s existence.
+96 pieces and works from art forms ranging from architecture, design to stage art were selected to prove the greatness of Danish culture, or maybe rather: how great the Danes are.

-In fall of 2006 Zarathustras Onkel started his most ambitious project, an examination of all pieces that were included in the section on performing arts of the Danish Culture Canon.
-He did not re-perform or copy the pieces, but set out to grasp their essence in contemporary performative versions.
-The prtoject took ten years to finish, but by 2016 there were Zonkel versions of all the greatest works of Danish performing culture, from Bournonville ballets to Sort Sol concerts, some as small interventions, others as large scale productions.
+Provoked by this presumptiousness, Zarathustras Onkel started his most ambitious project in the fall of 2006, a performative examination of all works that were included in the section on performing arts of the Danish Cultural Canon.
+He did not re-perform or copy the pieces, but set out to grasp their essence by developing contemporary performative versions.
+The project took ten years to finish.
+By 2016 Zonkel had completed his versions of all the greatest works of Danish performing arts, from Bournonville ballets to Sort Sol concerts, some as small interventions, others as large scale productions.

-Zonkel’s version of Dirch Passers Fingernummeret from 1974 was performed at Berliner Luft 3.
+Zonkel’s version of Dirch Passers cabaret-classic Fingernummeret from 1974 was performed at Berliner Luft 3.

-For a special edition of Samtalekøkken in the Theatre Museum of Copenhagen, Henrik performed “Full Stop” to mark of the finnissage of his exhibition there in 2012.
+For a special edition of Samtalekøkken in the Theatre Museum of Copenhagen, Henrik performed “Full Stop” to mark of the finnissage of his exhibition on the canon project there in 2012.
 Later that year, the exhibition was presented at Grimm Museum, Berlin.

 50 Farlige Ting (alle børn bør prøve)

-Henrik performs in Live Art Denmark’s most popular show to date, where he invites children to engage in potentially harmful behaviour together with Daniel Norback.
-It has seen more than 100 performances around Denmark and is still shown regularly.
+Henrik performs in Live Art Denmark’s most popular show to date, tempting children to engage in potentially harmful behaviour together with Daniel Norback.
+“50 dangerous things all children should try” has seen more than 150 performances around Denmark and is still shown regularly.